 The University of Cincinnati Classics Department is pleased to offer two types of fellowships for study and research in the fields of philology, history, or archaeology at the John Miller Burnam Classics Library: Tytus Fellowships during the academic year, and Cincinnati Summer Residencies from May to August.

-Senior scholars are invited to apply for the Margo Tytus Visiting Scholars Program.
-Applicants for this program will ordinarily be a minimum of five years beyond receipt of the Ph.D., with notable publication histories.
-Tytus Scholars are expected to be in residence at the University of Cincinnati for a minimum of one semester (ca. four months) and a maximum of two during the regular academic year; see UC Academic Calendar.
-In exceptional circumstances, Tytus Scholars may be appointed for a shorter term (one to two months) during the regular academic year.
+Scholars are invited to apply for the Margo Tytus Visiting Scholars Program.
+Applicants for this program will ordinarily be a minimum of five years beyond receipt of the Ph.D., though there is some flexibility with this requirement.
+Tytus Scholars will be in residence at the University of Cincinnati for one semester (ca. four months); in rare circumstances, a maximum of two semesters can be granted (the Fall semester is generally considered as September through December, and Spring as January through April; see UC Academic Calendar for specific dates that can impact closure of the library and access to other facilities).
+Also in rare circumstances, Tytus Scholars may be appointed for a shorter term (one to two months) during the regular academic year.
 Tytus Scholars will receive a monthly stipend of $1,500 plus housing near campus and a transportation allowance, as well as office space attached to the Burnam Classics Library.

-More recent PhDs and other scholars who would benefit from the use of a world-class classics library are invited to apply for the Cincinnati Summer Residency program.
-Applicants for this program will have their Ph.D. in hand by the time of application, and will ordinarily be in residence at the University of Cincinnati for approximately two months in the summer terms, May to mid-August; see UC Academic Calendar.
+Scholars who would benefit from the use of a world-class classics library during the summer months are invited to apply for the Cincinnati Summer Residency program.
+Applicants for this program will have their Ph.D. in hand by the time of application, and will ordinarily be in residence at the University of Cincinnati for the summer term of early May through mid-August, though a shorter period is of course possible; see UC Academic Calendar.
 Cincinnati Summer Residents will receive housing near campus and office space attached to the Burnam Classics Library.
-Residents are not eligible for a stipend or travel reimbursement.
+While residents are not eligible for a stipend, theyt do receive a travel allowance.

 Apart from residence in Cincinnati for the term of the relevant fellowship, the only obligation of participants in either program is to pursue their own research.
 They will also have access to the Klau Library at neigboring Hebrew Union College.
 Preference will be given to those who demonstrate a need for resources peculiar to the Burnam Classics Library or Department of Classics archives, and have not previously been able to access them.
 For Cincinnati Summer Residents, special consideration will be given to scholars without access to a research library through their home institutions.